 Bluewater & Carhartt collaborated on stage designs, coming up with a sleek industrial-inspired design that fit the tone of the brand.
 A flexible stage set allowed for executives to comfortably present, presentation materials to be creatively played back, and also transitioned easily for interactive segments that brought staff on stage.

 One such segment was “The Newlythread Game,” which is an absolutely fantastic example of how brands can keep their audience’s attention, and elevate the overall event experience with just a little commitment of time and a bit of creativity.

 It was a very low friction experience for me as a customer of Bluewater to be able to walk in and look around and just see everything’s done and it’s all ready to go and wow it looks good!

-Bluewater brought the entire stage design to life ensuring that the day’s messaging would be delivered to the larger audience.
-Large format displays, sound reinforcement, image magnification of the presenters, presentation playback, lighting, and some custom scenic elements all played into ensuring that the message was sent, and more importantly, received.
+Bluewater brought the entire stage design to life ensuring that the day’s message would be delivered to a larger audience.
+Large-format displays, sound reinforcement, image magnification of the presenters, presentation playback, lighting, and some custom scenic elements all played into ensuring that the message was sent, and more importantly, received.